The Best of Everything

 Maddin also introduced a showing of The Unknown at the 2008 San Francisco Silent Film Festival.

 Madonna.
-While we Joan fans remain darn furious with Madonna for not mentioning Joan in her 1990 hit single "Vogue," Madonna is, nonetheless, partially redeemed by her 1998 video for "The Power of Good-Bye," from the Ray of Light album, which pays homage to Joan's famous beach scene from 1946's Humoresque.
+While we Joan fans remain peeved with Madonna for not mentioning Joan in her 1990 hit single "Vogue," Madonna is, nonetheless, partially redeemed by her 1998 video for "The Power of Good-Bye," from the Ray of Light album, which pays homage to Joan's famous beach scene from 1946's Humoresque.

 Thanks to Madonna fan Simon Robinson for sending along this comparative set of screen shots from Power/Humoresque, and this Wikipedia entry for the song, which mentions Humoresque.

 Brinke, a mother of 9, hailed from the town of Werdhol, Germany, and later moved to Riverhead, Long Island, to live with family, which is where Joan "discovered" her.

 After renting a house in Westhampton and having no one to help her there, Joan called a neighbor for a recommendation; the neighbor's maid recommended her own mother, whom Joan readily approved of after hearing that the woman liked to scrub floors on her hands and knees rather than using a mop.
 "Mamacita" got her nickname since Joan had just returned from a trip to Rio de Janeiro and had been hearing "-cita" applied to everything.
-(MWOL)
+(My Way of Life)